adhorton-cisco/grpc_xr_configuration/README.md

 ## Telemetry Configuration using gRPC for Cisco IOS-XR in Python
 This module contains a library with methods that are available to use over gRPC with IOS-XR boxes after 6.0.0.
 The API has several methods which allows a user to send simple commands to configure telemetry on an IOS-XR box.
 It abstracts away some of the complexities of the IOS-XR CLI or the iosxr_grpc tool found [here](https://github.com/cisco-ie/ios-xr-grpc-python).
+It also comes with a user-friendly menu to help configure the router with minimal programming experience required.

 If you find any problems or need help, create an issue or contact me directly at adhorton@cisco.com